Virginia Squires: In Virginia

 While the trades may have provided enough short-term financing to help keep the Squires in business, the loss of so much talent that had been acquired by the franchise (primarily with fantastic draft choices) angered the fans.
 The Squires' attendance fell through the floor and never recovered.
 The Squires' final two seasons in the ABA were an unmitigated disaster, with losses mounting up and long-time popular coach Al Bianchi eventually being fired.
 The 1974–75 and 1975–76 teams only won a total of 30 games, the worst winning percentages in ABA history.
 The team was coming unraveled off the court as well.
 In 1974, Barry Parkhill sued the team after his paychecks bounced.
-The Squires had nearly shut down for good in February 1976 and nearly forced the ABA to complete their season with only six teams instead, but they had only managed to stay afloat thanks to a sale of advertising banners combined with a $250,000 loan from a local bank.
+The Squires had nearly shut down for good in February 1976 and nearly forced the ABA to complete their season with only six teams instead.
+They were only able to finish the season thanks to a sale of advertising banners combined with a $250,000 loan from a local bank.

 As it turned out, this only bought the franchise three more months of life.
 On May 11, 1976 — only a month after the end of the regular season and two days before the end of the 1976 ABA playoffs — the ABA canceled the franchise after it missed a deadline to reimburse players for $120,000 in back pay and meet a $75,000 assessment.
-The Squires stood no chance of being included in any merger, even without Pollin's continued opposition.
-Besides the Squires' ramshackle financial picture, the NBA did not consider regional franchises to be viable, and none of the Squires' home cities were anywhere near large enough to support an NBA team on their own.
+The Squires stood no chance of being included in any merger, even without Pollin's continued opposition and their ramshackle financial situation.
+The NBA did not consider regional franchises to be viable.
+For example, the league's first regional franchise, the Carolina Cougars, were forced to move to St. Louis despite being one of the league's stronger franchises.
+As was the case with the Cougars, none of the Squires' home cities were nearly large enough to support an NBA team on their own.
 Nevertheless, the Squires' premature contraction cost them a chance to be compensated as part of the merger, which closed only a month later.